Where to Stay in Manchester: Best Areas & Hotels

-Where to Stay for Families
+Where to Stay in Manchester for Families

 Hilton Garden Inn Manchester Emirates Old Trafford will appeal to cricket fans, as its location in the Emirate Old Trafford cricket ground comes with history.
 Speaking of sports, the property is also just a 10-minute walk from the Old Trafford football stadium, which hosts the city's most revered team: Manchester United.

 Premier Inn Manchester City Centre (Piccadilly) Hotel is an easy walk from the Piccadilly rail station and a top budget choice for families.
 The rooms are basic but clean, with comfortable pillow-top mattress beds, and they are available in a range of sizes, from singles to family rooms.

-Where to Stay for Couples
+Where to Stay in Manchester for Couples

 The rooms are designer stylish, with features like exposed-brick or stone accent walls and fireplaces in many.
 They also come with free Wi-Fi and smart TVs with Netflix plus a milk and cookie service before bed.